ssbc/jitdb/README.md

 # JITDB

-A database on top of a [flumelog] (the recommended being [async-append-only-log]) with automatic index generation and maintenance.
+A database on top of [async-append-only-log] with automatic index generation and maintenance.

 The motivation for this database is that it should be: